EnviroAtlas Data Organization

 Featured Collections are clusters of data that highlight different environmental decision-making scenarios.
 These subsets of data allow users to explore and understand a curated selection of data around a topic of interest.
 Featured Collections that are available include the following:

 - Nitrogen Inputs to Watersheds

 The majority of the 400+ datasets found in EnviroAtlas are developed in-house by the EnviroAtlas team, and with partners.
 Sometimes helpful outside datasets, such as Protected Lands or GAP data, are also provided as web services in the interactive map.

 EnviroAtlas data are organized into one of four categories, based on the type of infromation they cover.

 Ecosystem Services and Biodiversity

-The data layers in the Ecosystem Services and Biodiversity menu also have one or more assigned ecosystem service benefit categories to indicate their linkages to the supply, demand, and drivers of change associated with ecosystem services.
+Ecosystem Services and Biodiversity data also have one or more assigned ecosystem service benefit categories to indicate their linkages to the supply, demand, and drivers of change associated with ecosystem services.
 Learn more.

 People and Built Spaces

 Contains data related to the built environment, including commuting and vacany rates.

 - Commuting and Walkability: Contains national and community extent data on commuting, travel times, and walkability indicators.